lachlandeer/2019-02-zurich-material/sections/content.md

 done
 ```

+## Solution

+The second version is the one we want to run.
+This prints to screen everything enclosed in the quote marks, expanding the loop variable name because we have prefixed it with a dollar sign.

+\vspace{0.35cm}

+The first version redirects the output from the command echo analyze $file to a file, analyzed-$file.
+A series of files is generated: analyzed-cubane.pdb, analyzed-ethane.pdb etc.

+\vspace{0.35cm}

+Try both versions for yourself to see the output!
+Be sure to open the analyzed-*.pdb files to view their contents.

 ## Exercise: Script to List Unique Species
 Leah has several hundred data files, each of which is formatted like this:
 ```bash